-- clees the combustors honeycomb-like element for a build or if with the series of the s - Inspect the element for damage or degradation.
+2. Inspect the element for damage or degradation.
 Although small hairline cracks will not affect performance, the element should be essentially intact.
 If the element is broken in pieces or has sections missing, it should be replaced.
-Call your local Vermont Castings Authorized Dealer for a replacement element. - If the element is in good condition and clean, re-install it in the stove and replace the refractory inner fireback and access door.
+Call your local Vermont Castings Authorized Dealer for a replacement element.

+3. If the element is in good condition and clean, re-install it in the stove and replace the refractory inner fireback and access door.

-Operate the stove in your usual manner for two weeks, inspecting the chimney and the chimney connector frequently during this period.
+Over the one stove in your usual manner for two weeks, inspecting the chimney and the chimney connector frequently during this percent

-If creosote does not build up as fast, it is likely that the performance change was caused by fly ash deposits on the catalytic element.
+If creosote does not poild up as fast, it is likely that the performance charge was caused by fly ash deposits on the catalytic element.
 However, continue the inspections of the chimney system for a few weeks to ensure that proper performance continues.